Markestic

 7. Penalty for late payment and default

 7.1.
-If the Agency fails to comply with the deadlines or schedule set out in the Specific Order (late performance), it shall be liable to pay a penalty for late performance.
+If the Agency fails to comply with the deadlines or schedule set out in the Individual Order (late performance), it shall be liable to pay a penalty for late performance.
 Delayed performance shall be deemed to be delayed delivery of any Services under the Agency’s responsibility for any reason.
 The Agency shall not be liable to pay a penalty for late payment if the delay is caused by the Client’s delay or force majeure.

 7.3.
-The penalty is 1% of the penalty base for each working day of delay, up to a maximum of 50% of the penalty base.
+The penalty is 1% of the Penalty Base for each working day of delay, up to a maximum of 50% of the Penalty Base.
 The Client shall be entitled to deduct the late payment penalty from any forthcoming invoice of the Agency.

 7.5.
 The amount of the default penalty does not include the amount of late payment penalties already incurred, i.e. the amount of late payment penalties already paid is not deducted from the amount of the default penalty.